shaworth/dayz/README.md

 # dayz
 Troubleshooting Dayz server issues

-The batch files are located in the directory `%UserProfile%\Documents\dayz` `template1` is a subdirectory of `%UserProfile%\Documents\dayz` The `logs` directory is from the dayz server `profile` directory
+The `logs` directory is from the dayz server `profile` directory

-My steam username has been redacted, replace it with your own.
+My steam username has been redacted from the batch files, replace it with your own.

 # Using this repo
 To replicate my build process: